lando/lando/experimental/plugins/lando-platformsh/README.md

 Once this has completed each application container will be "open for business" and ready to handle requests.
 This is also required to set `PLATFORM_RELATIONSHIPS` which is very important so applications can easily connect to services.

 Behind the scenes we use the helper script `scripts/psh-open.sh`.
+We also do the open logic in `app.js` in a `post-start` event.

 ## Services and Types